finale-lua/lua-scripts/docs/rgp-lua/finenv-properties.md

 #### TrustedMode\* (read-only property)

-Returns true if our code is running as trusted code.
+Returns a code that specifies if and how our code is running as trusted code.
 (See the [main RGP Lua page](/docs/rgp-lua) for more information.
+The possible return values are given in the `finenv.TrustedModeType` constants.

 Example: